curityio/idsvr-helm/idsvr/README.md

 `networkpolicy.enabled`| Enable or disable the network policy which isolates port `curity.admin.service.port` to be accessed only by runtime nodes <sup>[1](#f1)</sup>|`true`
 `curity.healthCheckPort`| The port to use for the status server |`4465` `curity.adminUiPort`| The admin UI and API port.
+Ignored if `curity.config.uiEnabled=false` |`6749` `curity.adminUiHttp`| Controls if admin UI will be on http or https mode after installation if enabled.
+Ignored if `curity.config.uiEnabled=false` |`false`
-Ignored if `curity.config.uiEnabled=false` |`6749` `curity.admin.role`| The role of the admin server |`admin` `curity.admin.service.type`| The admin service type |`ClusterIP` `curity.admin.service.port`| The admin configuration port |`6789`
+`curity.admin.role`| The role of the admin server |`admin` `curity.admin.service.type`| The admin service type |`ClusterIP` `curity.admin.service.port`| The admin configuration port |`6789`